Science and Nescience

 The basic idea there is that this whole concept of reductionism is very much there in the Srimad-Bhagavatam.
 It's an idea that pervades modern science, but Krsna is explaining it in detail to Uddhava also in the Bhagavatam and giving the answer to this basic philosophical problem involving consciousness.
 So that was one point.

 Another point that I wanted to bring up, which is made in this video, has to do with the nature of consciousness.
 Consciousness has the property that it can unify diversity.
-Now in Krsna Conscious philosophy, we have this basic principle that achintya-bhedabheda-tattva, which is very fundamental, very interesting, because if you look at the attempt to explain consciousness in terms of combinations of unconscious things, one problem that you can see there is that in a combination of different things all the things essentially remain separate from one another.
+Now in Krsna Conscious philosophy, we have this basic principle of achintya-bhedabheda-tattva, which is very fundamental, very interesting.
+Because if you look at the attempt to explain consciousness in terms of combinations of unconscious things, one problem that you can see there is that in a combination of different things, all the things essentially remain separate from one another.

 Well, one could say well you have to go further into the brain.
 It doesn't happen in the retina.
 Well, people have traced out how the process of vision works.
 It seems the nerve impulses from the retina go down the optic nerves, they cross over at a certain point called the optic chiasma, and then they go to regions of the brain – well, there's a whole series of regions of the brain they traced these impulses through.
 The main point here is that at each stage in the processing of the visual information within the brain, everything is divided up into separate parts.
 Things don't come together at any stage.
 In fact, they become even more divided up than you would initially think.
 This explains that one part of the brain processes color information; another part of the brain processes form; still another part of the brain processes motion.
 So what puts it all together then?
 That is the question.
 Nobody has an answer for that.